Candles

 Conclusion

-The list is endless with what they can be used for and are a great way of helping you save money in other ways.
+Please make use of any used candle containers around your home, whether they are jars or tins.
+The list of what they can be used for is endless, and they are a great way to save money in other ways.

 Related articles: luxury candles, summer scented candles, designer scented candles